 The court didn’t say whether it will hear the new cases during its current nine-month term or the one that starts in October.

-The defendants in the Stanford case include units of Willis Group Holdings Plc (WSH), a London-based insurance broker.
+The defendants in the Stanford case include units of Willis Group Holdings Plc (WSH:US), a London-based insurance broker.
 They are accused of writing letters that gave the investors reason to believe the certificates of deposit they bought were backed by safe, liquid investments.
 The investors sued the units along with the administrator of a trust Stanford used in his scheme.

 Investors are also suing two law firms, Proskauer Rose LLP and Chadbourne & Parke LLP, for allegedly lying to the Securities and Exchange Commission and helping Stanford evade regulatory oversight.
 The defendants deny wrongdoing.